agiza/aegir_subfolders/README.txt

 So add a vhost, or comment out the 'Redirect 404 /' here.

 This Aegir extension does not support Nginx at all, at this stage.

-Also probably doesn't work Drupal 5 or 6 sites at this stge, just Drupal 7, due to RewriteRule differences.